 What is Faith-Based Intervention?

 Nevada is home to over 1,650 congregations that desire to help people in need.
 These Faith-Based Organizations (FBOs) are attended by two-thirds of Nevadans each month and have immense resources, volunteers and goodwill.
 Faith-Based interventions are strategic programs that honor religious beliefs while partnering with FBOs to address health concerns and disparities.
+For a complete congregation directory, please see here.

 What is a Health Disparity?